hyperjumptech/monika/docs/src/pages/guides/examples.md

 Please refer to [Probe Response Anatomy](https://hyperjumptech.github.io/monika/guides/probes#probe-response-anatomy) in order to know which value could be used from the response body for the next request(s).

-In the sections below, you can find several examples of configuration file which contains chaining requests.
+In the sections below, you can find several examples of configuration files which contain chaining requests.

 ### Pass Response Data as Path/Query Parameters